jj-stigell/spaced-repetition-app/server/README.md

 ### Run in production mode

 1. Set environment variables accordingly
-2. Run build command `npm run build`
+2. Run build command `yarn run build`
 3. Make sure postgres and redis are running.
-4. Run start command `npm run start`
+4. Run start command `yarn run start`
 5. Backend will run at localhost on the port you defined in the encironment variables.

 ### Run in development mode

 1. Set environment variables accordingly
 2. Make sure postgres and redis are running.
-3. Run command `npm run dev`
+3. Run command `yarn run dev`
 4. Backend will run at localhost on the port you defined in the encironment variables.

 ### Run tests

 1. Set environment variables accordingly.
 2. Make sure postgres and redis are running.
-3. Run test command `npm run test`.
+3. Run test command `yarn run test`.

 You can also run tests in container, see readme file in folder "docker-tests".